-- 4.25.
+- 4.21.
 The current team of generic Rough Sleeper Workers across the unitary area whose role includes both outreach work and in-reach housing support, creates resilience within the Rough Sleeping Service.
 The flexibility of the roles enables the Council to respond quickly to peaks in demand across different localities.
-The 2022-2025 RSI5 award will enable the Council to increase staff resources within this service by three additional officers which will allow for the Council to shift more capacity upstream and allocate more resources to prevention activities over time once rough sleeping figures are sustained at a low level. - 4.26.
-The funding request for an RSI Strategy and Partnerships function was submitted following feedback from stakeholders who communicated a strong request to ensure that there was adequate project support focused on building and sustaining effective partnerships to collaboratively tackle rough sleeping. - 4.27.
+The 2022-2025 RSI5 award will enable the Council to have a team of eleven frontline officers, specifically 1 x Rough Sleeper Coordinator, 1 x Senior Rough Sleeper Worker, 8 x Rough Sleeper workers, and a dedicated Housing Options Advisor for rough sleepers.
+Our current team consists of eight officers and this additional resource will allow for the Council to shift more capacity upstream and allocate more resources to prevention activities over time once rough sleeping figures are sustained at a low level. - 4.22.
+The funding request for an RSI Strategy and Partnerships Officer was submitted following feedback from stakeholders who communicated a strong request to ensure that there was adequate project support focused on building and sustaining effective partnerships to collaboratively tackle rough sleeping. - 4.23.
 In any area of the housing service, maintaining effective partnerships and relationships with partners and service users is essential to ensure that there is seamless service delivery and efficient use of resources, but is also time intensive.
 This is particularly the case regarding rough sleeping due to its visibility and the volume of partners across the whole unitary area who are keen to support this cohort.
-The new function will ensure ongoing, proactive, and regular investment into partners working with rough sleepers and rough sleepers themselves, by building links, aiding understanding and navigation of existing services, maximising homeless prevention opportunities and opportunities for joint working, and ensuring effective information sharing and communication. - 4.28.
-The increased grant requirement for the RSI Strategy and Partnerships function in 2022/23 takes account of the fact that a temporary officer will need to be appointed pending the process to recruit a fixed-term employee. - 4.29.
+The new role will ensure ongoing, proactive, and regular investment into partners working with rough sleepers and rough sleepers themselves, by building links, aiding understanding and navigation of existing services, maximising homeless prevention opportunities and opportunities for joint working, and ensuring effective information sharing and communication. - 4.24.
+The increased grant requirement for the Strategy and Partnerships Officer post in 2022/23 takes account of the fact that a temporary officer will need to be appointed pending the recruitment process. - 4.25.
 The Housing First Dispersed Accommodation Project has been delivered in Kettering by Accommodation Concern since 2020/21.
 It provides six dispersed units of self-contained supported accommodation for rough sleepers with high and complex needs.
 Accommodation Concern lease the six units of council accommodation and their staff deliver the intensive support and housing management services to the occupants.
-The project has achieved sustainable housing outcomes for some of the Council's most entrenched rough sleepers and partners felt that this service remained a vital part of the Council's overall rough sleeping pathway. - 4.30.
+The project has achieved sustainable housing outcomes for some of the Council's most entrenched rough sleepers and partners felt that this service remained a vital part of the Council's overall rough sleeping pathway. - 4.26.
 The Supported Emergency ("off the street") accommodation element of the grant relates in the short term to S&H (the former Euro Hotel) which provides 17 rooms of accommodation.
 Since being opened on 20th December 2021, this model of accommodation has proved successful in stabilising and safeguarding many vulnerable rough sleepers, providing emergency accommodation whilst our Rough Sleeping team build trust, engage and explore more settled housing and support solutions with the service users.
 It has also provided flexible surge capacity for example, during periods of high new flow of rough sleepers and during periods of extreme weather.
 It is a vital first step in our rough sleeping pathway.
 Further to approval at Executive on 19th May, the Council continues to spot-purchase rooms at this scheme from the third-party provider pending a formal Dynamic Purchasing System procurement process due to launch in the autumn of 2022.